Llandudno Swifts F.C.

 Llandudno Swifts were a football club from Llandudno who existed during the late Victorian era.
 The club were first mentioned in 1889.
 They competed in the Combination, North Wales Coast League, Welsh Cup, FA Cup and North Wales Coast Cup.
 The club was wound up in 1901 after a period of professionalism.

 Following the demise of Llandudno Swifts, a new team Llandudno Amateurs were formed.

+A new Llandudno Swifts team was founded in 2024, joining the North Wales Coast East Football League.